For an overview of the program click here.

 A thesis option is available.
-Students interested in this option should contact both the faculty member who the student wants to serve as the thesis advisor, and the Director of Graduate Programs in the College of Business, before completing 12 hours of graduate study.
-If selected, the student will register for the IS 699 Masters Thesis course for 6 credit hours in lieu of 6 credit hours of directed and business electives.
+Students interested in this option should contact both the faculty member who the student wants to serve as the thesis advisor, and the Graduate Advisor in the College of Business, before completing 12 hours of graduate study.
+If selected, the student will register for the IS 699 Masters Thesis course for 6 credit hours in lieu of 6 credit hours of electives.

-Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MS-IS degree requirement.
-Inquiries about the transferability of specific courses should be directed to the Director of Graduate Programs, who will consult with the IS faculty to determine whether the content of the class will be accepted for transfer credit.
+Inquiries about the transferability of specific courses should be directed to the Graduate Advisor, who will consult with the department chair to determine whether the course will be accepted for transfer credit.

 In some circumstances, a student may need to take a graduate course at another institution while enrolled in a UAH degree program.
 The transfer of such credit back to UAH must be approved by the department and by the graduate dean prior to the student enrolling at the other institution.